CannyChiu/TechnicalTalentPartnerHub/README.md

 * [DevRel Collective](https://devrelcollective.fun/#resources): A great summary of blogs, resources and communities related to Dev Rel & Dev Advocacy.
 Great for recruiters that work in developer facing product companies!
 * [Technically - What are Microservices?](https://technically.substack.com/p/what-are-microservices): great TLDR on the benefits and costs of microservices compared to the traditional monolith approach.
 * [Technically - What's an API (Application Programming Interface)](https://technically.substack.com/p/whats-an-api): very succint explanation on what APIs are!
 Highly recommend a read if you've never worked on software products before, APIs are a cornerstone of application development.
+* [Technically - The Beginner's Guide to Databases](https://technically.substack.com/p/the-beginners-guide-to-databases): I loved this article - there are so many different databases that Engineers or Data Scientists can use.
+The article explains the nuances between databases that can be used for production apps, analytics and infrastructure support with clear examples of each!

 ### **Data Engineering/Data Science:**
 * [What is data engineering? ](https://blog.pragmaticengineer.com/what-is-data-engineering/)